AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2024-04-0.md

 ## Compatibility matrix

-This section lists the compatibility matrix for the software applications supported by 2024.04.0 release of Experience Manager Guides as a Cloud Service.
+This section lists the compatibility matrix for the software applications supported by the 2024.04.0 release of Experience Manager Guides as a Cloud Service.

 ### FrameMaker and FrameMaker Publishing Server